Selling your home in spring: Pros and cons

 The spring season shows an increase in the volume of real estate transactions, for a variety of reasons aside from the weather.
 First, rental leases historically are signed on July 1st in Quebec, so many people are constrained to move on or before that date.
 And parents of school-age children often prefer to move in summer so the kids don’t have to change schools during the academic year.
 These buyers are highly motivated to have their offers to purchase accepted well before September.

 But selling in spring also comes with some inconveniences that might even lead you to choose another season.

 Since there are many, motivated buyers looking for a property in spring, there are also many sellers putting their properties up for sale.
 As a result, competition is more intense.
 The quality of your product and the price you set are all the more important in this context, so you stand out from the crowd.
-Note that in a real estate market where the inventory of properties is low, your property does not run the risk of lacking visibility in any season!

 While spring is marked by flowers starting to bloom, there are also muddy brown lawns, rising water and floods and the emergence of trash from under melting snow.
 Depending on the month you choose to show your property and on the weather in your area that year, your landscaping could be even less appealing than a 10-foot snowbank in front of your house.

 While spring is definitely a good season for the real estate market, the answer to that age-old question, ‘When is the best time to sell according to the experts?’ is this: all year long.